Becky139/Battleship/README.md

 ![Ship display](/assets/readme_files/ship-display.png)

 - Game Play Display
-    - Feedback to the user is provided constantly throught all phases of the game.
+    - Feedback to the user is provided constantly throughout all phases of the game.
     - All sequences are broken down to increase ease of use and clarity.
 The boards are updated appropriately as well as the hit counter incrementing when required.
     - A consistent use of the sleep method and phase/line breaks is also used throughout to increase ease of use and clarity.